Date: 9th – 16th of April 2024 (sold out)

 We enjoy some spectacular mountain views before following the river into Odeceixe.

-- Overnight: Typical fishermen house transformed into a modern Hotel
+- Overnight: Typical fishermen houses transformed into a modern boutique Hotel with a Pool

 Costs Portugal hiking, Rota Vicentina :